 National Vital Statistics System (NVSS)

-The National Vital Statistics System (NVSS) is the oldest and most successful example of intergovernmental data sharing in Public Health and the shared relationships, standards, and procedures form the mechanism by which the National Center for Health Statistics (NCHS) collects and disseminates the Nation's official vital statistics.
+The National Vital Statistics System (NVSS) is the oldest and most successful example of intergovernmental data sharing in Public Health and is the mechanism by which the National Center for Health Statistics (NCHS) collects and disseminates the Nation's official vital statistics.
 These data are provided through contracts between NCHS and vital registration systems operated in the various jurisdictions legally responsible for the registration of vital events—births, deaths, marriages, divorces, and fetal deaths.

-CDC and the National Institutes of Health collaborate on the Sudden Death in the Young (SDY) Case Registry, which expands the population of the SUID Case Registry to include children and adolescents.
-The SDY Case Registry was created to increase the understanding of the prevalence, causes, and risk factors for infants, children, and young adults who die suddenly and unexpectedly.
+CDC and the National Institutes of Health collaborate on the SDY Component of the Case Registry which expands the population of the SUID Case Registry to include children and adolescents.
+The SDY component of the Case Registry was created to increase the understanding of the prevalence, causes, and risk factors for infants, children, and young adults who die suddenly and unexpectedly.